otaviogood/carputer/readme.md

 ## Recording pipline
+0. Turn on ESC, RC controller.
+Plug in battery, USB.
+Start switch to off.
+0. Run InsomniaX and disable lid sleep and idle sleep.
 0. activate the virtualenv: `source /path/to/venv/bin/activate`
 0. run a script to drive and record training data: `python main_car.py record` -- this will let you have manual control over the car